 - Unusual growth of uterine-lining tissue into the muscular wall of the uterus (adenomyosis)

 Mirena isn't appropriate for everyone.
 Your health care provider may discourage use of Mirena if you have:

 - Liver disease

-- Uterine abnormalities, such as fibroids, that interfere with the placement or retention of Mirena
+- Uterine conditions, such as fibroids, that interfere with the placement or retention of Mirena

 - A pelvic infection or current pelvic inflammatory disease